-Music has long been known to have a strong impact on human emotions, and for marketers who want to understand and influence consumer behavior, this presents many possibilities.
-The right kind of ambience, lighting, floor space, and music can determine a customer’s first impressions from the moment they step foot into a business space, and this can influence how much time they spend in the store, what they choose to buy, how much money they will choose to spend, and the likelihood of their return.
+Music has long been known to have a strong impact on human mood and emotions, and for marketers who want to understand and influence consumer behavior, this presents many possibilities.
+The right kind of ambiance, lighting, floor space, and music can determine a customer’s first impressions from the moment they step foot into a business space, and this can influence how much time they spend in the store, what they choose to buy, how much money they will choose to spend, and the likelihood of their return.

 There is actual science behind this.
 As The Guardian writes, research has found that store owners can create spaces that appeal to the pleasure centers of the customer’s brain (specifically to release “feel-good” hormones like oxytocin, dopamine, and serotonin), and the arousal centers of the brain (for hormones like adrenaline and cortisol) make shoppers behave in different ways.